Monogramm/taiga-contrib-ldap-auth-ext/README.md

 Extended [Taiga.io](https://taiga.io/) plugin for LDAP authentication.

-This is a fork of [Monogramm/taiga-contrib-ldap-auth-ext](https://github.com/Monogramm/taiga-contrib-ldap-auth-ext), which, in turn, is a fork of [ensky/taiga-contrib-ldap-auth](https://github.com/ensky/taiga-contrib-ldap-auth).
+This is a fork of [ensky/taiga-contrib-ldap-auth](https://github.com/ensky/taiga-contrib-ldap-auth), which also retrieves the various contributions and other forks into one.

 Compared to Monogramm/taiga-contrib-ldap-auth-ext, this repo has the following changes: